Ecological education and the arts on our family farm, Virginia, USA

 What else ...

-Although we are a small community, we expect to host multiple workawayers at a time, and you should expect to be well integrated into the social sphere. please be willing to have open and honest communication with the people around you.
+Although we are a family homestead, we expect to host multiple workawayers at a time, and you should expect to be well integrated into the social sphere. please be willing to have open and honest communication with the people around you.
 We expect that volunteers will fully participate in the culture here.
 We do not have a culture of partying; excessive alcohol or drug use will not be tolerated.
 We expect all volunteers and members to keep the common spaces tidy and personal belongings in personal spaces.

 Here on the property or within walking distance, we have places to swim, play in the forest, hike, camp, and create.
 The surrounding communities host regular social events like dancing, singing, happy hour, potlucks, and parties.
 You could hike in the blue ridge mountains, which is only about an hour away, and the ocean is only two hours from us.
 There are local commune shuttles that you can use to get around as well.